-(1) Multiple Units: Where more than one unit is installed on a pole, they shall be placed on the same side of the pole.
-Transformers installed on metal mounting brackets shall not extend beyond the vertical plane through the centerline of the pole.

-EXCEPTION: Units installed on non-climbable poles may extend beyond the vertical plane through the centerline of the pole.

-(2) Pole Top Extensions: Equipment shall not be supported on pole top extensions.

-EXCEPTION: Pole top extensions that conform with strength requirements for a whole pole (see Rule 49.1-A) may be used to support equipment.
+- (1) Multiple Units: Where more than one unit is installed on a pole, they shall be placed on the same side of the pole.
+Transformers installed on metal mounting brackets shall not extend beyond the vertical plane through the centerline of the pole. - EXCEPTION: Units installed on non-climbable poles may extend beyond the vertical plane through the centerline of the pole. - Note: Revised January 21, 2015 by Decision No. 1501005. - (2) Pole Top Extensions: Equipment shall not be supported on pole top extensions. - EXCEPTION: Pole top extensions that conform with strength requirements for a whole pole (see Rule 49.1-A) may be used to support equipment.